vikram087/dotfiles/README.md

-This is the directory for all my configuration files both on windows and unix machines:
+This is the directory for all my configuration files both on Windows and Unix machines:

 TMUX
 GIT